eric-stanley/travel-agency-react-with-router/README.md

-# Welcome to React Router!
+# Travel Agency template using React Router!

 A modern, production-ready template for building full-stack React applications using React Router.